Delay and Redundancy in Lossless Source Coding: An Upper Bound for

 \section{An Upper Bound for $\overline{E}(P)$}

-In this section we provide an upper bound for the sup-redundancy-delay exponent for \textit{almost any} memoryless source, which is meant w.r.t. the Lebesgue measure over the probability simplex. \begin{theorem} For almost any memoryless source $P$, the sup-redundancy-delay exponent is upper bounded by
+In this section we prove an upper bound on the sup--redundancy--delay exponent, hence obtaining an asymptotic lower bound for the redundancy--delay function.
+This characterizes the best possible redundancy achievable by any delay-constrained encoder.
+Our bound holds for \textit{almost any} memoryless source, which is meant w.r.t. the Lebesgue measure over the probability simplex. \begin{theorem} For almost any memoryless source $P$, the sup--redundancy--delay exponent is upper bounded by

-\end{theorem} \begin{remark} Note that (\ref{eq:E_LB}) cannot hold for all sources, e.g. for 2-adic sources we can have zero redundancy with zero delay, hence an infinite exponent. \end{remark} \begin{remark} When restricted to interval-mapping encoders only, a tighter upper bound of $8\log\left(1\slash \pmin\right)$ holds. \end{remark}
+\end{theorem} \begin{remark} Note that (\ref{eq:E_LB}) cannot hold for all sources, e.g. for 2-adic sources we can have zero redundancy with zero delay, hence an infinite exponent. \end{remark} \begin{remark} When restricted to interval--mapping encoders only, a tighter upper bound of $8\log\left(1\slash \pmin\right)$ holds. \end{remark}